MichaelGAglieri/SixTetarm-RoboticArm/README.md

 Autor: Toolboxrobotics
 Complete presentation link of my work : https://prezi.com/p/edit/6eof52t2l8xl/

-My real contribution is the code and the tips for 3d print easly.
+My real contribution is the code, the simulation setup and the tips for 3d print.